greatpotoo/slzb-06-manual/docs/guide/getting-started/README.md

 ## About

-SLZB-06 is Zigbee adapter, that enables Zigbee packet forwarding over Ethernet, WiFi or Serial (USB) connection, and serves as an access point in a Zigbee network.
-Zigbee adapter allows you to connect devices from different producers (Tuya, IKEA, Xiaomi, Gledopto, Moes, Sonoff and others) into one system.
+SLZB-06 is a Zigbee adapter, that enables Zigbee packet forwarding over Ethernet, WiFi or Serial (USB) connection, and serves as an access point in a Zigbee network.
+The Zigbee adapter allows you to connect devices from different producers (Tuya, IKEA, Xiaomi, Gledopto, Moes, Sonoff and others) into one system.
 In order to properly use SLZB-06 you need to have an instance of [Home Assistant](https://www.home-assistant.io/installation/) and [zigbee2mqtt](https://www.zigbee2mqtt.io/guide/installation/).

 ### What is in the box?
 - 1x SLZB-06 Zigbee Ethernet PoE USB WiFi Adapter
 - 1x 5dB Antenna
-- 1x microUSB-to-typeC adapter (just in case you want to use as USB but do not have type-C cable)
+- 1x microUSB-to-typeC adapter (just in case you want to use the USB connection but do not have a type-C cable)
-- 2x adhesive tapes - if you want to stock you adapter - easiest way to do that
+- 2x adhesive tapes - if you want to surface mount your adapter - easiest way to do that
-- 2x screws - if you want to fix your adapter by screws - easey, they are included
+- 2x screws - if you want to mount your adapter using screws - easy, they are included
-- 1x screwdriver - you will use it to fix by screws;
+- 1x screwdriver (allen key) - you will use it to fix by screws;
-- 1x screw-helper and QR-manual - even more easy screw fixing and link to this manual;
+- 1x mounting-template with QR code for manual - making screw mounting even easier and a QR code linking to this manual;
 <img src="../../images/about/package.png" title="SLZB-06 About - Package" class="float-left" />

 ## Powering the device
 Device can be powered by either PoE through Ethernet cable or by type-C plug.

 ::: tip
 Package contains microUSB-typeC adapter.
-If you want to power on your device by type-C but do not have type-C cable, use microUSB-typeC adapter.
+If you want to power your device by type-C but do not have type-C cable, use the microUSB-typeC adapter.
 :::

 ::: tip
-SLZB-06 has optoelectronic isolation, so can be connected to USB port of your PC and at the same time to Ethernet/PoE cable!
+SLZB-06 has optoelectronic isolation, so can be connected to the USB port of your PC and to Ethernet/PoE cable at the same time!
 :::

 ## LED behaviour
 - **<span style="color:yellow">Yellow</span>** LED is the power LED.
 Default operation: On when the unit is connected to a power source.
 - **<span style="color:blue">Blue</span>** LED is the operation mode LED.
 Default operation: On when the device is in Zigbee-to-USB mode and off when the device is in Zigbee-to-Ethernet mode.
 - **<span style="color:green">Green</span>** LED - Zigbee2MQTT connection LED.
 Default operation: On when Zigbee2MQTT has successfully connected to the device and Zigbee network is established.
-- **<span style="color:red">Red</span>** LED - reserved for further work with Zigbee2MQTT
+- **<span style="color:red">Red</span>** LED - reserved for further development with Zigbee2MQTT
 <img src="../../images/about/leds-on-case.png" title="SLZB-06 About - Leds on case" class="float-left" />

-## Stick to wall
+## Mount to wall

-SLZB-06 adapter can be attached to the wall, or anything else you want, with either double-sided adhesive tape or screws.
+SLZB-06 adapter can be mounted to a wall, or any other surface you want, with either double-sided adhesive tape or screws.
 Both are included in the package.
 See the 6-step graphic instructions below for attaching the SLZB-06 adapter to double-sided adhesive tape and screws.

 ### Adhesive tape